Skip to Content

 Seriously, nothing quite compares to an authentic Christmas market in Europe – although the ones in Quebec City, Montreal, and Leavenworth come close.

-One huge advantage about the Christmas markets in Prague is that many of them stay open into January.
+One huge advantage about the Christmas markets in Prague is that many of them stay open into January (which is not the case with the Christmas Markets in Munich).
 So, if you are visiting Prague in winter after Christmas, then you can soak in all that festive holiday magic for just a little while longer!

 Prague’s Christmas markets are filled with festive wooden stalls selling handmade ornaments, trinkets, jewelry, and much more – it’s the perfect place to shop for local souvenirs when visiting Prague in winter.